AtomicSponge/npm-libs/os-storage-path/README.md

 Will try to determine this by available global variables.
 Also performs a verification that the location exists.
 If a path can be found, __os_storage_path will be set to its value.
-If no path is found it will contain null.
+If no path is found it will contain *null*.

 Install to your existing project using:
 ```